 Premiums are assessed in three installments during the academic year.
 These charges are added to autumn, winter, and spring tuition bills.
-Students and dependents who are eligible to begin enrollment in the winter or spring quarters, or who are eligible only in autumn and spring quarters but not in winter, will be charged a summer quarter premium.
-The premium to enroll dependent children is a flat rate, irrespective of the number of dependent children enrolled.
+Students and/or dependents who are eligible to begin enrollment in the winter or spring quarters, or who are eligible only in autumn and spring quarters but not in winter, will be charged a summer quarter premium.